Walking Tour: Chinatown & Kensington Market

-This traditional haberdasher -- located at 190 Baldwin St. -- is a place where you can still haggle for a deal on good, Made-In-Italy men's shirts.
-The store also sells women's clothing, but it's mostly the men's suits and clothing that draw crowds.
+This traditional haberdasher—located at 190 Baldwin St.—is a place to haggle for a deal on good, Made-in-Italy men’s shirts.
+The store also sells women’s clothing, but it’s mostly the men’s suits and clothing that draw crowds.

 Across the street is:

-Located at 185 Baldwin St., this tiny temple to chocolate has some tasty, unusual offerings imagined by Iron Chef Brandon Olsen.
+Located at 193 Baldwin St., this tiny temple to chocolate has some tasty, unusual offerings imagined by Iron Chef Brandon Olsen.
 Yuzu-sake is a personal favorite.

 Across the street and down a few shops, look for:

-At 62 Kensington Ave., on the west side of the street, this store has good jeans, leather jackets, and assorted accessories.
+At 60 Kensington Ave., on the west side of the street, this vintage-clothing store has good jeans, leather jackets, and assorted accessories.

-The best spot for cheap but chic vintage clothing is at no. 14.
+The best spot for cheap but chic vintage clothing is at 14 Kensington Ave.
 It stocks retro gowns and wedding dresses, suits, and accessories, as well as new jewelry and beads for do-it-yourself projects.
-The C$5 rack out front (in nice weather) has some great deals; if you take some of these exquisite but damaged dresses and coats to a tailor, you can end up with beautiful, original pieces for a song.
+The $5 rack out front (in nice weather) has some great deals; if you take some of these exquisite but damaged dresses and coats to a tailor, you can end up with beautiful, original pieces for a song.

 When you reach Dundas St., turn right and walk 1 block to Augusta Ave.
 Turn right on Augusta Ave.
 As you walk N and cross Wales Ave., you'll find: